spekulatius/PHPScraper/websites/de/apis/target.md

-# Alibaba/AliExpress Scraper API
+# Target Scraper API

 The team behind PHP Scraper is working on providing commercial APIs for various common use-cases as well as platforms.
 These APIs aren't self-hosted.
 You won't need to worry about rotating IPs/proxies, running a headless browser such as Puppeteer.
 A simple API call will get you all information required.
 The services will be provided on a attractive usage-dependent fee-structure basis.

-For Alibaba we are considering the implementation of an API with the following scope.
+For Target we are considering the implementation of an API with the following scope.

 ## Proposed Supported Endpoints

-- Search for Products by Keyword
+- Get Product Details
-- Get Product Information
+- Keyword Search for Products

 ::: tip
 Please note this list of API endpoints is *not* final is likely going to change.